nielsenjared/nielsenjared.github.io/content/blog/algorithm-selection-sort/index.md

 ### Why Is It Called Selecction Sort?

 TODO TODO We use selection sort to build an array from left to right, by repeatedly "selecting" the minimum values in an unsorted array and placing them in their proper ordinal position.

+Recall that our goal is to _select_ the smallest element, wherever it may be in the array, and move it _down_.